Freddy the Pied Piper: Illustrations

 There are 32 black and white, pen and ink drawings by Kurt Wiese, endpapers, and a full color cover, both depicting scenes from the book.
 Each chapter starts with a half page illustration, while a full page illustration is placed close to an event within each chapter.

 Critical reception

 Each book in the series received moderately positive to strongly positive critical review in sources such as the Times Literary Supplement, and Hornbook, The New York Times, and Kirkus Reviews.
 The contemporaneous reviews for Freddy the Pied Piper are among the least positive.

-The New York Times (October 13, 1946) "If parents who have been forced to read the other twelve books aloud are a bit weary of Freddy's adventures, the children are certainly not.
-Before this one is cold they'll be wondering about the next book.
-The illustrations, as usual, are drolly appealing."

-Library Journal (December 1, 1946) "Less interesting than others in this long series."

 History

-The circus is reforming after four years of “war conditions” (p.
-12).
-WWII ended September 1945, and a book review was written by October 1946.
-This places Brooks’ writing between those months — close to the weeks the story itself takes place.
-The first edition was published in hardcover in 1946 by A.A.
-Knopf.
-The price was $2.00 (over $17.00 in 2007 USD).
-The book was republished in 2002 by the Overlook Press using the original illustrations, text and layout.